echyn/echyn.github.io/research.md

 14. [Examiner and Judge Designs in Economics: A Practitioner's Guide](http://www.ericchyn.com/files/CFL_Examiner_Designs_NBER.pdf) (with Brigham Frandsen and Emily Leslie) (Forthcoming at the **Journal of Economic Literature**)

 15. The Long-Run Effects of Residential Racial Desegregation Programs: Evidence from Gautreaux (with Robert Collinson and Danielle Sandler).
-(Conditionally Accepted at the **Quarterly Journal of Economics**).
+(Forthcoming at the **Quarterly Journal of Economics**).

 16. [Equilibrium Effects of Neighborhood Interventions](http://www.ericchyn.com/files/CD_Equilibrium_Analysis_Neighborhood_Interventions_20210912.pdf) (with Diego Daruich).
 (Conditionally Accepted at the **American Economic Review**).